deflorio/SpOCK/README.md

 cd extlib/MagneticField/WMM/FORTRAN, gfortran -c geomag.for -o geomag.o

-Download file de430.bsp from SPICE library kernels ftp and put it into folder data/cspice (file de430.bsp is too big for the software repository)
+Download file de438.bsp from SPICE library kernels ftp (ftp://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/) and put it into folder data/cspice (file de438.bsp is too big for the software repository)

-In root directory: make orbit, make attitude, make events
+In root directory:

+make orbit

+make attitude

+make events

 All the executable will be generated in the 'bin' folder.
 Command 'make clean' will delete all executables in 'bin' folder and folder 'obj'.

+---

+## Configuration

+Put correct inputs/outputs paths in input files simparam_sample.xml and eventsparam_sample.xml

 ---